The fabled hill climb

 We take a deeper look into the sport of hill climb racing and explain why it is such a popular pastime amongst motorsports enthusiasts.

 Hill Climb Courses

-The Pikes Peak International Hill Climb in Colorado, US, is perhaps the most famous and demanding hill climb course in the world.
-Also known as The Race to the Clouds, it's 12.42 miles long and has 156 turns.
+The Pikes Peak International Hill Climb in Colorado, US, is perhaps the most famous and demanding course in the world.
+Also known as 'The Race to the Clouds', it is 12.42 miles long and has 156 turns.